maximegmd/research-project-template/README.md

 ## Contact & attribution

+In case you have questions about the code, you identify potential bugs or you would like us to include additional functionalities, feel free to open an issue or contact [ADD NAME HERE].

 If you use parts of the code in this repository for your own research, please consider citing:

     <!-- Insert BibTex here -->